gregorydossantos/e-commerce/README.md

-# E-Commerce API
+# E-Commerce Project
 [![NPM](https://img.shields.io/npm/l/react)](https://github.com/gregorydossantos/projeto-sds3/blob/main/LICENSE)
-<br/>This is a project from my graduate studies in architecture and Java software development at FIAP.
+<br/>This is a project from my graduate studies in Architecture and Software Development at FIAP.

 ## About E-Commerce
-This project consists of creating a microservice with 4 modules.
+This project consists of creating a microservice with 4 modules independent of each other.
 All will be built on the Rest API standard and also the main libraries used on the market today.

 The core of the project will be creating users, managing access, managing items, shopping carts and making payments.